Temps and termites are on the rise. Schedule your free inspection today.

-800-937-8398 Call us for a free quote Contact us
+800-937-8398 Book your free inspection Contact us

-Fortunately, mosquitoes can’t spread Coronavirus (COVID-19), but the Aedes genus is responsible for transmitting Zika, West Nile virus, dengue fever, chikungunya, yellow fever, and parasitic canine heartworm.
+These “exotic” mosquitoes are nothing new to eastern states, but they’ve made their way to western states likely through travel, trade, and climate change.
+Fortunately, mosquitoes can’t spread Coronavirus (COVID-19), but the Aedes genus is responsible for transmitting Zika, West Nile virus, dengue virus fever, chikungunya virus, yellow fever virus, and parasitic canine heartworm.
 For information on symptoms, click here.

 Identifying these bloodsuckers

-California has traditionally been home to mild-mannered mosquitoes, however, these two species are aggressive day-feeders.
+California has traditionally been home to mild-mannered mosquitoes.
+However, these two species are aggressive day-feeders.
 They both possess bold, black and white stripes, which is key to early detection.

 Aedes aegypti (yellow fever mosquito)

 Of the two species, the yellow fever mosquito is more dangerous and bothersome to humans.
-Not only are we their preferred host, but they inhabit areas where people congregate and bite repeatedly.
+Not only are we their preferred host, but they inhabit areas where people congregate and bite them repeatedly.
 This easy access to blood meals, paired with back-to-back bites, makes the re-introduction of tropical mosquito-borne illness in the US a potential threat.

 The Aedes aegypti are native to tropical and subtropical regions like South America, but have been known to inhabit temperate territories as well.